ThiagoDallacqua/react-workshop/README.md

 ## React-To do (Workshop)

-In order to run this application you must have installed `npm` or, preferably, `yarn`.
+In order to run this application you must have `npm` or, preferably, `yarn` installed.

 ## Setup